BiologicalRecordsCentre/record-cleaner-rules/README.md

 Traditionally, the creation of rules files from CSV has been done by BRC.
 Schemes can now do this for themselves with the scripts in this repository, by following [this procedure](scripts/README.md).
-There is a longer term ambition for this to happen automatically upon committins CSV files.
+There is a longer term ambition for this to happen automatically upon committing CSV files.

 ## How to package rule files
 To zip the rule files for a particular recording scheme,
- - change to the `/rules/<scheme>` folder,
- - execute the `./package.sh` script
+ - execute the `./package.sh` script from the root folder with the scheme abbreviation as an argument. e.g. `./package.sh bmig`
  - the ouput is stored by recording scheme in the `/zip` folder

  The folder names and structure within the zip file are chosen to maintain the